mrxiaozhuox/diogen/README.md

 # diogen
-A static site generator powered by Dioxus
+A static blog generator powered by Dioxus